June-Skeeter/Police_Involved_Deaths_Canada/Content/NextSteps.md

 ---
 # Expanding the Dataset and Filling Gaps

 The Deadly Force dataset does not capture the full picture.
 We need a broader, more inclusive account of all deaths that are occurring as a result of interactions with police in Canada.
-I propose

 ### 1) Killings by off-duty & ex police officers
 * Domestic violence rates among police families are [two to four](https://www.theatlantic.com/national/archive/2014/09/police-officers-who-hit-their-wives-or-girlfriends/380329/) times higher than they are in the general public.